-All Staff and Students registered on the IT Services Active Directory will automatically be granted access (Authentication) to the wireless network using their login and password credentials.
+All staff and students registered at the University will automatically be granted access (Authentification) to the campus WiFi network using their University username and password.

-Successful authentication enables secure, encrypted access to the wireless network.
+Successful authentication will enable secure, encrypted access to the eduroam wireless network.

 To access the wireless network you will require: